keeyeong/canknowbee/README.md

 ## To Run

 - Clone the repository
-- Make sure the packages in `requirements.txt` are met, either by `virtualenv` or otherwise
+- Make sure the packages in `requirements.txt` are met, either in a `virtualenv` or otherwise, from project root with `pip install -r requirements.txt`
 - Start the Django server with `python manage.py runserver` from project root
 - Point your browser to the root of the server, defaults to `localhost:8000`